 Once considered one of the best credit cards in Canada, the Capital One Aspire Travel World Elite Mastercard is also technically not completely absent from our market just like the Diners Club card.
 The card was shut down to new applications about seven years ago but Capital One allowed those who had the card to keep it.
 However, those that did keep it have seen the card be devalued numerous times where for many it doesn’t make sense to keep the grandfathered card on hand.

-Back in the day the card, the card that was born from the Capital One Miles Plus Platinum Mastercard with No Hassle Rewards was famous for its 2 miles per dollar earn rate that equated to a 2% return on all spending and at that time was the best overall earn rate in Canada since it was on all spend.
+Back in the day the card that was born from the Capital One Miles Plus Platinum Mastercard with No Hassle Rewards was famous for its 2 miles per dollar earn rate that equated to a 2% return on all spending.
+At that time it was the best overall earn rate in Canada since it was available on all spend.
 You could redeem the miles for any travel purchased on the card making it an extremely flexible travel rewards card.

 Add to this the bonus of 10,000 miles awarded each year on the card’s anniversary and you were effectively only paying $20 per year for an 2% return card.
 The card also provided an excellent suite of insurance benefits.
 Overall, it was a simply amazing card!